 ACSYL - building community support

 ACSYL builds support networks for people who are isolated by disability, mental health challenges or some other factor.
 Membership is open to any family that has one or more vulnerable member, whether or not they receive services from their Local Authority.

 ACSYL believes that everyone needs and deserves the support of friends.
 Sometimes, particularly when people are isolated, this means building intentional friendships.
 ACSYL builds circles of support for people who want and need them - trusted supporters who will be there for them even when parents or family are no longer around.
 Visit the ACSYL website.

 Autism West Midlands

-Autism West Midlands offer support and specialist care for children on the autism spectrum and their parents and families, and training for families and the professionals who help them.
-They have six residential homes, two supported living establishments and provide support in the community to hundreds of people and their families.
+Autism West Midlands offer support and specialist care for children on the autism spectrum and their parents and families.
+They also offer training for families and the professionals who help them.
+They have six residential homes and two supported living establishments.
+They provide support in the community to hundreds of people and their families.